saidycebreros/Project_2/README.md

 Summary of Steps:

-First answered 3 questions for customer segmentation
+First I answered 3 questions for customer segmentation
 * How many customers who accepted each campaign were married/have a partner?
 * How many customers who accepted each campaign had children (< 18 years old)?
 * What is the average income of customers who accepted each campaign?

-Then looked at 3 questions for customer retention
+Then I answered 3 questions for customer retention
 * How many customers enrolled each month in 2013?
 * Is it taking too long for customers to purchase again?
 How many customers have not made a purchase in over 2 weeks?
 (10/01/2013 - 9/30/2014)
 * Where are customers making the most purchases? (catalog, in-store, online)